LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Update placeholder text for cut-and-paste area for assay data
 * Add optional parameters for AssayImportPanels and RunDataPanel and SampleInsertPanel
 * Add clear button on cut-and-paste tab for assay import
+* Issue 38567: use POST instead of GET to help deal with long filters (particularly IN filters) when dealing with selections

 ### version 0.10.0